jagretz/web-tooling-config/packages/stylelint-config-base/README.md

-Simple, sensible stylelint configuration.
+Configuration for projects that use CSS and/or SCSS/SASS.

 # stylelint-config

-Includes settings for CSS and SCSS.

 **Dependencies**